-The Fall 2016 Midwest Grad & Faculty Symposium invites you to join us for a one-day multi-campus symposium with Dr. Christian Lundberg to explore “Dialogue within the University“.
+The Fall 2016 Midwest Grad & Faculty Symposium invites you to join us for a one-day multi-campus symposium with Dr. Christian Lundberg to explore “Dialogue within the University: An engaged Christian posture”.
 A cluster-conference to gather colleagues from eight campuses across five states to learn from, dialogue with, and engage one another using dynamic technology.

 November 12, 2016 9 am EST | View Schedule or Register Now.